walter-a-jablonowski/simple-nutrition-counter/src/data/bundles/README.md

 Layout
 ----------------------------------------------------------

+- foods, recipes, misc
-- left over nutrients and recipes will be attached below (group Misc foods)
+- left over entries will be attached below (group Misc)
-- you can add each food multiple times
+- you can add each entry multiple times

 ```yaml